RomneyDa/gear-gen/README.md

 ```

 This package can be used fully by understanding the following:
-- [Gear](#gear): a class that represents a single spur gear and all its associated methods, visual representation, etc. Can optionally be associated with another gear in a parent-child relationship
+- [Gear](#gear): a class representation of a single gear
-- [GearSet](#gearset): a wrapper around an array of `Gear`s that provides additional functionality for the group
+- [GearSet](#gearset): a class wrapper around an array of `Gear`s that provides additional functionality for groups of gears
 - [Generators](#generators): a paradigm for dynamically generating `GearSet`s or lists of `Gear`s
 - [Styles](#styles): powerful CSS support for gear styling, with pre-defined classes and a CSS template provided

 ### Gear

+An instance of a `Gear` represents a single spur gear and all its associated methods, visual representation, etc. It can optionally be associated with another gear in a parent-child relationship.
+For a simple example, see above.
+Details below.

 **Constructor**

-`Gear`s can be constructed with an object that follows the `GearConstructor` interface.
+A `Gear` can be constructed with an object that follows the `GearConstructor` interface.
 Note that almost all the parameters are optional and have reasonable defaults.
 ```typescript
 interface GearConstructor {
     id?: string // Optional string identifier.
 Defaults to a randomly generated 5-capital-letter sequence